 For women having a toned bum and legs is usually of higher priority than having big arm muscles, unlike men.
-Yoga is low impact and whilst muscle definition is gained, on the whole, the benefits of yoga for women are more linked to toning.
+Yoga is low impact and whilst you can certainly gain muscle definition, on the whole, the benefits of yoga for women are more linked to toning.

-Being happy with your body is important for confidence too.
+Being happy with your body, whatever shape and size you are, is important for confidence too.

 Yoga promotes glowing skin